 - Bending the head forward puts a lot of pressure on the muscles of the neck and back of the body.

 - The alignment of the head, chest and hip joints is neutralized if the center of the shoulders is above the hip joints.
-If the limb condition is not neutralized, Scoliosis exacerbates the condition.
+If the limb condition is not balanced, Scoliosis exacerbates the situation.